 Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
-Last updated for the 2017 valuation pursuant to an experience study of the period 2014 - 2016.
+Last updated for the 2017 valuation pursuant to an experience study of the period 2014-2016.

-Mortality For non-disabled retirees, IMRF specific mortality rates were used with fully generational projection scale MP-2017 (base year 2015).
+Mortality For non-disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Blue Collar Health Annuitant Mortality Table with adjustments to match current IMRF experience.
-For disabled retirees, IMRF specific mortality rates were used with fully generatinal projection scale MP-2017 (base year 2015).
+For disabled retirees, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (based on 2015).
 The IMRF specific rates were developed from the RP-2014 Disabled Retirees Mortality Table applying the same adjustment that were applied for non-disabled lives.
-For active members, IMRF specific morality rates were used with fully generational projection scale MP-2017 (base year 2015).
+For active members, an IMRF specific mortality table was used with fully generational projection scale MP-2017 (base year 2015).
 The IMRF specific rates were developed from the RP-2014 Employee Mortality Table with adjustments to match current IMRF experience.